What do you think about your pet's weight? Be honest. Do you think that they're an appropriate weight? Do you think they're too thin? Too heavy?

 You can evaluate your pet's body condition score yourself at home, try it out and see what you think - remember be honest with yourself.
 It’s not just for their medical health, but for your financial health as well.
 To help you can use these Purina Body Condition Charts for cats and dogs.

-How can you help your pet achieve his ideal body weight?
+How can you help your pet achieve their ideal body weight?

 Let me start by saying this... once underlying medical conditions that can make it harder to do so have been ruled out, achieving weight loss in pets is typically far easier than losing weight ourselves.
 This is because of one simple fact... pets don't have opposable thumbs!
 And because of this fact, we have (almost) complete control over what our pets eat.
 So, with this in mind - here are some tips to helping you achieve weight loss in your pets.